hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_ainauts_and_their_ai_companions_working_together_to__a17b49f8-f171-47b4-a987-aab24214b106-0_3.content.md

 <!--font:Montserrat-->

-# AI and AInauts building the future of space travel
+# AI and AInauts shaping space travel's future

 Imagine a world where space travel is as routine as taking a plane.
 That's the vision of the AInauts, a team of astronauts and their AI companions who are working together to construct a massive, orbiting space elevator.